bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 + I am not surprised to learn about useful under-documented features in Torch and TensorFlow by reading through somebody else's source code on GitHub.
-  I described in my [last blog post](http://bamos.github.io/2016/01/19/openface-0.2.0/) that I found a under-documented way to reduce Torch model sizes in OpenFace.
 + I prefer how models can be saved and loaded in Torch by passing the object to a function that serializes it and saves it to a single file on disk.